farnazdargahi/java/Java basics/Exercise: Theater Ticket Discount.md

-Exercise: Theater Ticket Discount
+# Exercise: Theater Ticket Discount

-Write a program that asks the user for their age and calculates the ticket price based on the following rules:
+This is a simple Java program that calculates the price of a theater ticket based on the user's age.

+## Problem Description

+Write a program that:

+- Prompts the user to enter their age.
+- Calculates the ticket price based on the following rules:

+### Pricing Rules:
-Standard ticket price: $12
+- Standard ticket price: **$12**
-Under 12: $8
+- Children under 12: **$8**
-65 or older: $6
+- Seniors 65 or older: **$6**